vincent2704/dungeon-masters-tracker/README.md

 Current project [Angular CLI](https://github.com/angular/angular-cli) version: 13.2.4.

+## About the project
+This is a Dungeons & Dragons 5e tool, which's purpose is to be a kind of a **digital, interactive Dungeon Master's screen**.
+It is **NOT a graphical interface** containing info about every skill in the game, simulate rolls etc. - you've got other tools for that.
+It assumes that **the game action is on the table**, and handles repetitive tasks that otherwise would slow down the pace of the gameplay, so everyone can focus on the game itself instead of counting initiative order etc.

 ## Current features
 1. Battle tracking
     * Automatically loads protagonists
     * Adding other actors
         * Checkbox for death saving throws eligibility when adding an actor to battle
     * Setting initiative and automatic sorting by initiative after starting the battle
+        * Resolving initiative conflicts with modal when some actors rolled the same initiative
     * Death
         * Removing non-magical conditions on death
     * Adding/removing conditions